-MultiribTM is an asymmetric trapezoidal profile roofing and cladding.
+Trimrib® is an asymmetric trapezoidal profile roofing and cladding.

-Acceptable Solution E2/AS1 provides for trapezoidal profile roofing with a minimum crest height of 19 mm and 210 mm maximum between crests.
+The scope of Acceptable Solution E2/AS1 for trapezoidal profile roofing is limited to those with a minimum crest height of 19 mm and 210 mm maximum between crests.

 It also provides for metal cladding of corrugate or trapezoidal profiles to be used as wall cladding when fixed vertically (Risk Score 0- 6 Corrugated and symmetrical trapezoidal; Risk Score 7-20 Corrugated only).
 It also allows horizontal fixing over a drained and ventilated cavity.
 It does not provide for vertical fixing on cavity.
-Vertical fixing on cavity is not provided for because solid cavity battens would compromise the ventilation and drainage of the cavity.
+Vertical fixing on cavity is not provided for solid cavity battens would compromise the ventilation and drainage of the cavity.
 However, using castellated battens (as an alternative solution) overcomes this and is widely accepted.